Now you have a puppy reserved for you its time to prepare for its arrival.

 Now is the time to start thinking about puppy classes and consultations.

 Our classes can get booked up quickly during busy periods.

 When you know that your puppy is joining your family you should have an idea of when they will be fully vaccinated.
 You can start our classes from when your puppy has had its final vaccination.
-Visit our Puppy Training Classes page to find out more information about our classes and how you can book.
+Visit our Puppy Foundation Clicker Training Course page to find out more information about our classes and how you can book.

 If you have any further questions or concerns about bringing a puppy into your home then please get in touch for a puppy consultation.

 If you would prefer a more bespoke method of training we offer our bespoke puppy programmes.